gridl/twitter_corpus/README.md

 ## How are these tweets collected ?

 This corpus is automatically collected with R, and compiled here.
-Tweets are collected every hour, and pushed here daily.
+Tweets are collected every hour, and pushed here twice a day.

 On each iteration of the collect, the first worldwide Twitter trend is taken, and 500 tweets are searched with this term.
 The results are then bind to the archives.